What’s happening when and where in the world of food: a calendar of special food days.

-St David is the patron saint of Wales.
-He is reputed to have had his soldiers attach leeks to their caps so they could distinguish themselves from their enemies.
+The 1st of March is St David's Day.
+He is reputed to have had his soldiers attach leeks to their caps.

 The Doll Festival is an unofficial, fun holiday in Japan, mostly for small girls.
-In Japanese, the holiday is called Hina matsuri (Hina means a doll in Japanese.)
-Girls arrange their collection of dolls for proud display on tiered stands in their living ro
+Girls arrange their collection of dolls for proud display on tiered stands in their living rooms.

 Pretzel Sunday is observed on 4th Sunday before Easter in Luxembourg, where it's called Bretzelsonndeg.
 A boy can offer a pretzel to a girl he fancies.

 The 6th of March is Frozen Food Day; in fact, all of March is Frozen Food Month.

 Today is reputedly the day on which to enjoy a Crown Roast of Pork.

 The 9th of March marks the end of the Pastry War in 1838 between Mexico and France.
 Treat yourself to a pastry!

 Barbie Millicent Roberts was born on this day in 1959.
 Well, perhaps not born, but she had her debut at the American International Toy Fair in New York City.

 A Penny Loaf was a common size loaf of bread in England set down by the Assize of Bread Act in 1226.
 The actual cost and weight of the bread, however, would vary based on the flour that had been used.

 Mothering Sunday is Mother's Day in England.
 Observance started in the 1500s at least.
 Simnel cake is traditional on this day.